syntasso/kratix-docs/docs/main/04-guides/07-scheduling-clusters.md

 ## Pre-requisites

 In this section, we will register a new Kubernetes Cluster with Kratix, and verify its multi-cluster capabilities.
-Before continuing, you will a Platform Kubernetes cluster running Kratix, and a second Worker Kubernetes cluster registered with the Platform.
+Before continuing, you will need a Platform Kubernetes cluster running Kratix, and a second worker Kubernetes cluster to register with the Platform.
 You also need at least one Promise installed on the Platform.

 For the context of this guide, we will assume the setup from [Installing Kratix with KinD](./installing-kratix) and that the following environment variables are